pocco81/true-zen.nvim/README.md

 " hi NORMAL guibg=#1e222a
 ```

-If you don't fit in either of the above cases/the fixes didn't for you,
+If you don't fit in either of the above cases/the fixes didn't for you, then it's a bug with your settings/colorscheme, not a TrueZen.nvim bug.

 # 💭 Inspirations